askirmas/react-classnaming/README.md

 ```tsx
 <Component classnames={classNamesCheck()} />;
 ```
-- Checks CSS with defined (not indexed) classes keys
+- Checks CSS with defined (not indexed) classes keys.
+To produce such declaration you can use package [`postcss-plugin-d-ts`](https://www.npmjs.com/package/postcss-plugin-d-ts).
 ```tsx
 import type { ClassNamesFrom } from "react-classnaming/types";
 import css_module from "./some.css"; // With class `.never-used {...}`